tantowijh/imagemaster/README.md

     ```

 ## Access the application
-Image Restoration (Stable Diffusion) and Image Enhancement (Real-ESRGAN) features can can only be used when the Google Colab API is set up.
+Image Restoration (Stable Diffusion) and Image Enhancement (Real-ESRGAN) features can only be used when the Google Colab API is set up.
 Follow the instructions below to set up the Google Colab API.

 ## Google Colab API Setup